garethrepton/garethrepton.github.io/_posts/2018-05-14-Reduce Unit Test Friction - Pattern 1 - Avoid explicit construction.md

 ## The Solution
 Abstract away the construction logic, this is standard practice for a normal application, I think for any non-trivial objects being tested it should be for those too.

-There are lots of ways you can do this, but I really like the library [AutoFixture](https://github.com/AutoFixture/AutoFixture) for this, as you can tell it what to use when a certain dependency is required for your class, and it will automatically use that for anything that requires it.
+There are lots of ways you can do this (at its simplest its just a test method inside the target class), but I really like a library like [AutoFixture](https://github.com/AutoFixture/AutoFixture) for this, as you can tell it what to use when a certain dependency is required for your class, and it will automatically use that for anything that requires it.
 It will also inject in pseudorandom values for simple types for you, without any setup whatsoever.

 So:
     {% highlight CSharp %}